Giovanni Soto: New Britain Bees

 On April 16, 2019, Soto signed with the New Britain Bees of the Atlantic League of Professional Baseball.
-Following the season, his rights were acquired by the Sugar Land Skeeters in the New Britain Bees dispersal draft.
+In 27 appearances (five starts) for the Bees, he registered a 3-1 record and 3.14 ERA with 58 strikeouts and two saves across 48 2/3 innings pitched.
+Following the season, Soto's rights were acquired by the Sugar Land Skeeters in the New Britain Bees dispersal draft.

 On February 14, 2020, Soto's contract was purchased by the Diablos Rojos del México of the Mexican League.
-In 2020, he did not play a game because of the cancellation of the Mexican League season due to the COVID-19 pandemic and later became a free agent.
-After the 2020 season, he played for Criollos de Caguas of the Liga de Béisbol Profesional Roberto Clemente(LBPRC).
-He has also played for Puerto Rico in the 2021 Caribbean Series.
+In 2020, he did not play a game because of the cancellation of the Mexican League season due to the COVID-19 pandemic, and later became a free agent.